tanya-tki/wish_sales_analysis/README.md

 **summer_products_with_rating_and_performance dataset** has **36 columns** and **1,573 rows in total.**

 #### Strategic Analysis Planning:
-Based on the dataset's structure and the information each column provides, I can plan out an analysis strategy.
-This will include deciding which columns are relevant to my questions and what kind of insights I can derive from them.
+Based on the dataset's structure and the information each column provides, our analysis strategy can be planed.
+This will include deciding which columns are relevant to our questions and what kind of insights we can derive from them.

-Below are some of the analysis ideas that I can think of after looking at the obtained column names and number of rows:
+Below are some of the analysis ideas that we can think of after looking at the obtained column names and number of rows:

  1. Customer Preference Insights:
 * Understand customer preferences based on product ratings (different rating counts) and the types of products sold (product_color, product_variation_size_id).
  2. Price Analysis:
 * Evaluate how price affects units sold and ratings.
 * Study the effect of using ad boosts (uses_ad_boosts) on product sales and ratings.
  3. Product Performance Analysis:
 * Examine which products perform best in terms of units sold (units_sold) and customer ratings (rating).

 ### 3.3 Let’s clean the data
 3.3.1 Remove duplicate data by using the DISTINCT (*) and create new tables that have no duplication.
 We will use these new tables in further analysis.